j5int/uct-maths-competition/README.md

 (uctmaths_venv)~/work/uct-maths-competition$ pip install -r req.txt
 ```

-Note: most of the libraries are extremely out of date.
+*Note: most of the libraries are extremely out of date.
 Updating any of them should be done with care.
-Many features used in Django 1.6 were deprecated soon thereafter.
+Many features used in Django 1.6 were deprecated soon thereafter.*

 * Create a "uctmaths" database and user on postgres

-* Create a file `settings.ini` based off of the example `\uctMaths\uctMaths\EXAMPLE_settings.ini`
+* Create a file `uctMaths/settings.ini` based off of the example [uctMaths/uctMaths/EXAMPLE_settings.ini](uctMaths/uctMaths/EXAMPLE_settings.ini)

 Database settings refer to your postgres database settings.
 The secret key can be set manually but should be something difficult to crack as it is used for encryption